 Yesterday I had the chance to chat with Yaakov Stern, leading Cognitive Reserve researcher at Columbia University, and then with a group of 25 lifelong learners in Arizona who attended a brain fitness class (hello, Robert and friends!) based on our consumer guide The SharpBrains Guide to Brain Fitness.
 On reflection, I found both conversations to be very stimulating for the same reason: they were forward-looking, focused not so much on status quo but on how emerging research, technology and trends may impact our society and lives in years to come.
 Let’s continue the conversation.
 Let me share the 10 main trends that we analyzed/ forecasted in our book, and then ask you, sharp readers, to add your own 2 cents to the discussion.
-Read the rest of this entry »
+[Read more…] about Top 10 Brain Training Trends — Putting our Cognitive Reserve to Work

 Here you have the twice-a-month newsletter with our most popular blog posts.
 Please remember that you can subscribe to receive this Newsletter by email, simply by submitting your email at the top of this page.